handsontable/handsontable/docs/next/guides/building-and-testing/modules.md

 # Modules

-You can use Handsontable through individual modules.
+To reduce the size of your app, use Handsontable modules.

 [[toc]]

 ## About modules

-With modules, you can pick and choose only those parts of Handsontable that you actually need.
+Modules let you pick and choose only those parts of Handsontable that you actually need.
 This can significantly reduce the size of your app.

 Read more:
 - [JavaScript modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules)